Phone:

 • Application Notes

-This antibody is suitable for western blotting, ELISA and immunoprecipitation.
+Application Note: This antibody is tested by western blotting suitable for ELISA and immunoprecipitation.
 Although not tested, this antibody is likely functional in immunohistochemistry and other immunological methods.
 Anti-Human Myeloperoxidase may react with MPO from other sources.
 Anti-Human Myeloperoxidase detects neutrophilic granulocytes and monocytes in blood and precursors of granulocytes in the bone marrow.
 This antibody may also detect myeloid leukemias of the bone marrow as well as other sites.

 Restrictions